SudoMagicCode/SudoSignals/docs/docs/v2/dashboardAnatomy/installationView/030-reports.md

 ---
 title: Reports
 slug: /v2/getting-started/view-installations/reports
-description: "An overview of the Logs on the Dashboard"
+description: "An overview of the Reports on the Dashboard"
 ---

 # Reports